Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 Essentially, the ABSD affects everyone except Singapore Citizens who are buying their first property.

-From 9 May 2022 onwards, any transfer of residential property into a living trust will be subject to an ABSD rate of 35%.
+Any transfer of residential property into a living trust will be subject to an ABSD rate of 65%.

-Special Case: If you are a foreigner or Permanent Resident with a Singaporean spouse and both of you do not own any residential property in Singapore, the ABSD will be waived as first matrimonial home.
+If you are a foreigner or Permanent Resident with a Singaporean spouse and both of you do not own any residential property in Singapore, the ABSD will be waived for your first matrimonial home.
 It can also be refunded if you are switching your first matrimonial home as a married couple.
 However, the existing property must be sold within six (6) months after the date of purchase of the second property (if completed); or ii) Temporary Occupation Permit (whichever is earlier).

 Under the respective FTAs, Nationals or Permanent Residents of the following countries will be accorded the same Stamp Duty treatment as Singapore Citizens: